 Finally, the racialized – and false – image of immigrant criminality is so ubiquitous today that it takes the image of a child to rupture it, however momentarily, and to remind the American public that our ethical obligations to other lives ought not be dictated by an imaginary line in the sand.
 This creates a punctuated equilibrium in which changes to immigration policy are possible.
 The direction of these changes, however, is an open political question.
 Since the centrist option seems even more palatable to many politicians than it did a month ago, a Leftist explanation for (and alternative to) our current political conjuncture must be more forcefully and unequivocally advanced.

 To recap: why would anyone support the separation or indefinite detention of immigrant families?
 The explanation is simple: they are nativists.
 What should be done about it?
 The immediate solutions are not easy, but they are clear: create sanctuary cities and states, vote all restrictionists out of office, abolish ICE, and tear down the border walls.
 The long-term solution requires a more thorough and thoughtful reworking of the global political economic order.
 Only then will we have a world – as my friends working with the Repeal Coalition demand – where everyone is free to live, love, and work anywhere they please.

-Border Walls Gone Green: Nature and Anti-immigrant Politics in America.
+John Hultgren teaches politics at Bennington College.
+He is the author of Border Walls Gone Green: Nature and Anti-immigrant Politics in America.